Reaper MQ9A RPAS

 - Aircrew: 1

-The Reaper was purchased as a Ministry of Defence urgent operational requirement (UOR) to provide an all-weather, persistent [link not available], Surveillance, Target Acquisition and Reconnaissance (ISTAR) capability 24 hours a day.
+The Reaper was purchased as a Ministry of Defence urgent operational requirement (UOR) to provide an all-weather, persistent Intelligence, Surveillance, Target Acquisition and Reconnaissance (ISTAR) capability 24 hours a day.
 The first aircraft in RAF service was delivered to Afghanistan in October 2007.
 Within 6 months of use the requirement to strike at fleeting targets and provide Land Forces with CAS was quickly realised.
 The UK’s Reaper fleet began armed-ISR mission in May 2008.

 Reaper is operated by crews of professional pilots, sensor operators and Mission Intelligence Co-ordinators from Ground Control Stations.